Why Is My Dump Cake Still Powdery?

 Fixing After Baking

 If you’ve already baked the dump cake and the texture is powdery, consider serving it with a drizzle of milk or cream to help add moisture.
-You can also break it up slightly and mix in a bit more butter or fruit to help rehydrate it.
+You can also break it up slightly and mix in more butter or fruit to help rehydrate it.
 While it might not be perfect, this can help salvage the dessert.

 Alternative Methods for Moist Dump Cakes

 If you’ve struggled with making a dry, powdery dump cake in the past, you’re not alone.
 While traditional dump cakes are designed to be simple and require minimal effort, there are alternative methods to ensure your dump cake stays moist, flavorful, and perfectly baked every time.
-Let’s explore a couple of techniques that can transform your dessert from dry to divine.
+Let’s explore techniques that can transform your dessert from dry to divine.

 Stirred Dump Cake Technique